 Rockland, Maine is a classic, small, New England city located in the heart of Maine’s scenic MidCoast.
 The popular destination is known for its magnificent, rocky shoreline, thriving art scene, glorious harbor views, and the annual Maine Lobster Festival.

 Those looking to get out and experience Maine’s picturesque MidCoast will enjoy a day trip to Rockland, Maine.
-The town is located a little under an hour south of our Searsport bed and breakfast, Captain Nickels Inn.
+The city is located a little under an hour south of our Searsport bed and breakfast, Captain Nickels Inn.

 Rockland was first settled by Europeans in 1769 and spent the next 100 years quite literally making a name for itself as a source for limestone and granite.
 The native Abenaki called the area “Catawamteak,” meaning “great landing place,” and that name still fits today.
-Rockland harbor is a working harbor, supporting commercial fishing, and the town is famous for its countless inlets, bays, and waterways.
+Rockland harbor is a working harbor, supporting commercial fishing, and the city is famous for its countless inlets, bays, and waterways.

 Though well known for its lobster industry, Rockland also has a focus on tourism.
-The city is home to a lively arts community and there are now more leisure than fishing boats in the harbor.
+The city is home to a lively arts community and there are now more leisure boats than fishing boats in the harbor.
 Downtown offers a charming collection of unique shops, art galleries, and fine dining opportunities to explore.

 Exploring Rockland, Maine

 There’s almost no end to the variety of fun you can have in Rockland.
 The busy Rockland waterfront, with its working harbor, is a great place to start.
 The Rockland Harbor Trail makes exploring the waterfront a real pleasure.

 Rockland’s Main Street is lined with independent shops, thrift stores, boutiques, and galleries.
 A shopper’s paradise of fantastic finds and one-of-a-kind gifts.
 It would be easy to spend much of the day just wandering the shops.